Locomotives of the Hull and Barnsley Railway

+Numbering of H&BR locomotives was sequential, once a locomotive was rebuilt it was added to the supplementary list and the suffix "A" added, the original number being reused for new locomotives.
+(Sources:)

 A total of 186 engines were operated by the Hull and Barnsley Railway.
 On merging into the North Eastern Railway, the locomotives were briefly renumbered by adding 3000 to the original number.
 Following the incorporation into the London and North Eastern Railway, the surviving locomotives were assigned numbers between 2405 and 2542, in no specific order.
 Most except the H&BR Class F3 (LNER Class N13) were withdrawn between 1930 and 1940, the B Class beginning withdrawal earlier in 1925.
 The last F3 was withdrawn in 1956.